loot/loot.github.io/LOOT-FAQs.md

 ---

-**Q.** I'm having Internet problems / GitHub issues / firewall quirks and LOOT can't seem to update its masterlist.
+**Q.** I'm having Internet problems and LOOT can't seem to update its masterlist.
 Is there a manual workaround?

 **A.** Yes.
 Download [this file](https://raw.githubusercontent.com/loot/skyrim/master/masterlist.yaml) and place it in the `%LOCALAPPDATA%\LOOT\Skyrim` folder.
 Replace Skyrim with `oblivion`, `fallout3` or `falloutnv` as necessary, in the URL and the folder path.